cloudflare/cloudflare-docs/content/randomness-beacon/cryptographic-background/randomness-generation.md

 - **Non-degeneracy:** `𝑒≠1`

-- **Computability:** There exists an efficient algorithm to compute `𝑒`. drand currently uses the Barreto-Naehrig curve BN256.
+- **Computability:** There exists an efficient algorithm to compute `𝑒`.
+  Drand currently uses the Barreto-Naehrig curve BN256.

 ## BLS Signatures

 To generate publicly-verifiable, unbiasable, distributed randomness, drand utilizes threshold Boneh-Lynn-Shacham (BLS) signatures.
-First we'll describe regular BLS signatures and then the threshold variant.
+First we will describe regular BLS signatures and then the threshold variant.

 BLS signatures are short signatures that rely on bilinear pairings and consist only of a single element in `𝔾1`.
 They are deterministic in the sense they depend only on the message and the signer’s key, unlike other signature schemes, such as ECDSA, that require a fresh random value for each signed message to be secure.
 Put differently, any two BLS signatures on a given message produced with the same key are identical.
 In drand, we utilize this property to achieve unbiasability for randomness generation.